 Khandua – This special and auspicious saree dates back to the 16th century and is particularly famous for being utilized by Lord Jagannath.
 It is woven by the inmates of the Nuapatna village, located in the Cuttack district.
 Tradition has been kept alive by the cooperation of the weavers, societies, cooperatives as well as the Odisha Government here and weaving of the saree in the age old wooden loom is also another point of attraction for the tourism industry of the state.
 The sarees are woven in red, maroon, yellow or cream colors and the Odissi dancers from the state look particularly graceful while wearing them.
 Another high point of this saree is the usage of tussar silk yarn, which makes it exquisitely light weight.
 The chief motifs used in Khandua or Nuapatna sarees both in cotton and silk are elephants, flowers, and geometrical patterns.
 The ikkat form of weaving is used here as well.
 The quality of the saree is maintained through strict guidelines and consequently it has now taken the International market by storm.

-Koraput – This saree is very different from the sophisticated textiles available elsewhere.
-Woven in the rural region of Koraput-Bastar, this saree stands out for its vibrant motifs made with natural vegetable dyes against a background of off-white in unbleached cotton.
+Koraput Kotpad – This saree is very different from the sophisticated textiles available elsewhere. history of natural dyes on woven in the rural region of Koraput-Bastar, this saree stands out for its vibrant motifs made with natural vegetable dyes against a background of off-white in unbleached cotton.